tiemma/blog.bakman.build/blogs/unravelling-mathematical-threesomes.md

 $$a^2 + b^2 = c^2$$
 {% endraw %}

-If we take any edge of the triangle, the hypotenus or the adjacent as the subject of the formula, we arrive at:
+If we take any edge of the triangle asides the hypotenuse, the subject of the formula we arrive at is:
 {% raw %}
 $$b^2 = c^2 - a^2$$
 {% endraw %}